Seasawher/mathlib4-help/docs/commands.md

 Displays all available tactic tags, with documentation.

 ## \#print
+Defined in: `Batteries.Tactic.«command#printOpaques_»`

+The command `#print opaques X` prints all opaque definitions that `X` depends on.

+Opaque definitions include partial definitions and axioms.
+Only dependencies that occur in a computationally relevant context are listed, occurrences within proof terms are omitted.
+This is useful to determine whether and how a definition is possibly platform dependent, possibly partial, or possibly noncomputable.

+The command `#print opaques Std.HashMap.insert` shows that `Std.HashMap.insert` depends on the opaque definitions: `System.Platform.getNumBits` and `UInt64.toUSize`.
+Thus `Std.HashMap.insert` may have different behavior when compiled on a 32 bit or 64 bit platform.

+The command `#print opaques Stream.forIn` shows that `Stream.forIn` is possibly partial since it depends on the partial definition `Stream.forIn.visit`.
+Indeed, `Stream.forIn` may not terminate when the input stream is unbounded.

+The command `#print opaques Classical.choice` shows that `Classical.choice` is itself an opaque
+definition: it is an axiom.
+However, `#print opaques Classical.axiomOfChoice` returns nothing since it is a proposition, hence not computationally relevant.
+(The command `#print axioms` does reveal that `Classical.axiomOfChoice` depends on the `Classical.choice` axiom.)

+## \#print
 Defined in: `Mathlib.PrintSorries.«command#printSorriesIn_»`

 - `#print sorries` prints all sorries that the current module depends on.